 FAQs on Registered Education Savings Plan

-Yes, you can access government grants (like the CESG and CLB) in your RESP, even if you leave Canada permanently.
-These grants are not tied to your residency status and can be used for your child’s education, whether in Canada or abroad.
+Yes, you can have Canadian government grants (like the CESG or CLB) in your RESP even if you move offshore permanently.
+These grants aren’t dependent on your residency status and can be used for your child’s education in Canada or abroad.

-If you leave Canada permanently and no longer have a valid SIN, contributing to your self-contributed funds may become challenging.
-It’s essential to consider the options, including transferring the RESP to a family member or terminating the account.
+If you permanently leave Canada and no longer have a valid SIN, contributing to your self-contributed funds can be difficult.
+It’s important to weigh the options that include transferring the RESP to a family member or closing the account.

 Terminating an RESP when leaving Canada permanently may lead to the repayment of government grants and taxation of the accumulated income.
 The specific tax implications can vary, so consulting with a tax professional is advisable.

-Yes, in certain cases, you may be able to transfer your RESP to a sibling or another family member who is a Canadian resident.
-This option can help ensure that the educational funds remain within the family.
+Yes, you can, in some cases, transfer your RESP to a sibling or other family member with Canadian residency.
+This alternative may help to keep the education funds in the family.

-You can withdraw money from your RESP when you leave Canada, but it should be used for your child’s post-secondary education or be subject to taxation.
+You can withdraw money from your RESP when you leave Canada, as long as it is for your child’s post-secondary education, or if there are tax consequences.

 Depending on the RESP provider and the specific circumstances, it may be possible to designate a new beneficiary for your RESP, such as another child or family member.

-If you return to Canada after leaving temporarily, you can generally resume contributing to and managing your RESP as long as you have a valid SIN.
-Your RESP provider can guide you through the process.
+When you return to Canada after leaving temporarily, you are generally eligible to continue contributing to and administering your RESP if you have a valid SIN.
+Your RESP provider can help talk you through it.

 The above information is only meant to be informative.
 It comes from Canadian LIC’s own opinions, which can change at any time.
 This material is not meant to be financial or legal advice, and it should not be interpreted as such.
 If someone decides to act on the information on this page, Canadian LIC is not responsible for what happens.
 Every attempt is made to provide accurate and up-to-date information on Canadian LIC.
 Some of the terms, conditions, limitations, exclusions, termination, and other parts of the policies mentioned above may not be included, which may be important to the policy choice.
 For full details, please refer to the actual policy documents.
 If there is any disagreement, the language in the actual policy documents will be used.
 All rights reserved.